 A website is an assemblage of web pages and associated content that is recognized by a mutual domain name and issued on at least one web server.
-Some prominent examples are wikipedia.org, amazon.com, and google.com.
+Some prominent examples are Wikipedia.org, Amazon.com, and Google.com.
 Every publicly available website jointly creates the World Wide Web.
-There are some private websites too that can only be opened on the private network, like a company’s in-house website for its staff.
+There are some private websites too that can only be opened on the private area network like a company’s in-house website for its staff.

-Generally, websites are devoted to a certain purpose or topic, like education, news, commerce, social networking, or entertainment.
+Generally, websites are devoted to a certain purpose or topic, such as education, commerce, social networking, entertainment, or news site.
 The hyperlinking amongst pages leads to the navigation of the site, which most of the time begins with a home page.
-The users can have access to websites on a variety of devices, comprising laptops, desktops, smartphones, and tablets.
+The users can have access to web sites on a variety of devices, including laptops, desktops, smartphones, and tablets.
 The software application utilized on such devices is known as the web browser.

 Websites can be categorized into two broad sections – interactive and static.
 The interactive sites are a portion of the Web 2.0 community of sites and permit for interactivity between site visitors or users and the site owner.
-While the static sites capture data or serve but do not permit engagement with the users or audience directly.
+While the static sites capture the user data but do not permit user engagement directly.

 Features of Website

-A website is a communal application that typically targets a number of users.
-If you are developing a website, you need to ensure that you create something that is usable and likeable.
+A website is a communal application that typically targets enhancing user experience.
+If you or software developers are developing a website, they need to ensure that they create something that is usable and likable.
 Let’s understand the features that a good website must contain:

 The compatibility of browsers can be easily ignored.
-It is significant to confirm that your website behaves and appears steadily across all main browsers like Internet Explorer, Chrome, and Firefox.
-Simple attributes like this set a skilfully designed website apart from the rest.
+It is significant to confirm that your web site behaves and appears steadily across all main browsers like Internet Explorer, Chrome, and Firefox.
+Simple attributes like this set a skillfully designed website apart from the rest.

 Well-planned information pattern

 Strategize your website categories and sections prudently and display data in such a way that it is easy for users to search.
 You must always think from your users’ perspective.
-This is mainly vital if you propose a lot of content on your website.
+This is mainly vital if you propose a content repository on your website.